IvanDeFi/memecoin-watcher-bot/README.md

   - Deployer reputation (via Etherscan)

 - **Content Generation (Content Rotation)**
-  For each run, the bot cycles through four types of posts:Add commentMore actions
+  For each run, the bot cycles through four types of posts:
   1. **Chart** – A 24-hour Bitcoin price chart saved as .png.
   2. **Exchange Update** – A text summary of a major token’s price and 24h change (e.g. ETH), saved as .txt.
   3. **Memecoin Launch** – Three separate text posts (.txt) about top new tokens (filtered by liquidity/volume).